WeatherUS

 hurricane-norma

-Hurricane Gil has continued to swirl in the eastern part of the Pacific Ocean as seen on Saturday, while experts assure the public not to worry, as the swirl does not pose any threat, as it is expected to vanish before the end of the weekend.
+Hurricane Gil has continued to swirl in the eastern part of the Pacific Ocean as seen on Saturday, while experts assure the public not to worry, as the swirl does not pose any threat, and it is expected to vanish before the end of the weekend.

 Gil was situated approximately 1,160 miles (1,865 kilometres) west-southwest of the Baja California peninsula in Mexico, as reported by the U.S. National Hurricane Centre situated in Miami.